RainerEmrich/install-cloud-server/README.md

 21. Install and configure php7.0-fpm.
 22. Install the remaining prerequisites for nextcloud.
 23. Install nextcloud.
+24. We remove the startup line from ~/.bashrc.
-24. Optionally install libreoffice online using the install-lool.sh script, has to be started manually.
+25. Optionally install libreoffice online using the install-lool.sh script, has to be started manually.